 Yet in detailing how Allyson and I "dwell" in our domestic space, to borrow one of Heidegger's favorite words, I may have left the impression that place formation is a self-contained process, one that involves little interaction with or intrusion from the larger world in which the home is embedded.
-The story I told was about two people making a life together inside the walls and property lines of their privately-owned dwelling place.
+The story I told was about two people making a meaningful life together inside the four walls and property lines of their privately-owned dwelling place.

-For the time being I will simply draw your attention to the three red rectangles in the diagram which represent critical moments in capital's life cycle when value is produced, realized and distributed.
+For the time being I will simply draw your attention to the three red rectangles in the diagram which represent critical moments in capital's life cycle, when value is produced, realized and distributed.
 You should also take note of the black border that encloses the flow chart.
 Here, we find two enabling conditions without which capital is inconceivable: nature and space (at the bottom) and human nature and culture (at the top).
 While these are treated by capital as "free gifts" originating outside the totality of value flows, capital transforms both non-human and human nature through a process of creative destruction, yet another term I promise to define before too long.

 Since Harvey's flow chart receives top billing in this essay, it seems only fair for me to acknowledge my intellectual debt to him.
 For half a century he has championed the theory of capital set out by Marx, insisting that it is more relevant today than it was when Capital was first published, thanks to the globalization of capitalism since Marx's death in 1883 and the triumph of the neoliberal counter-revolution since 1973.

-Harvey has advanced Marxist theory on multiple fronts, to wit globalization, financialization, neoliberalization, urbanization, uneven geographic development and the spatial dynamics of contemporary capitalism.
+Harvey has advanced Marxist theory on multiple fronts, from globalization to financialization, neoliberalization, urbanization, uneven geographic development and the spatial dynamics of contemporary capitalism.
 His pathbreaking The Limits to Capital, published in 1982, together with a steady flow of monographs and essays in the years since, to say nothing of his wildly popular online reading courses on Capital and the Grundrisse, have helped persuade a growing number of people on the left and beyond that Marx's ideas remain a force to be reckoned with.

 Count me among the persuaded.